1. Risk versus Safety

 The concept of resilience is utilized by the UN9 to describe the capacity whereby peoples ‘exposed to hazard’ instead of securing themselves from disasters, learn how to adapt to them.
 Hence, developing states must demonstrate their ‘good governance’ to the UN by proving not that they are able to secure their societies from dangers but that they have taken steps to render them resilient in their exposure to them.

-In the context of Melliferopolis and the findings that led to this paper, our observations are linked to the work with honeybees in urban contexts and are hence connected with the concepts of urbanization and livelihood in cities as well as the dissociation of “nature” or the control of natural occurrences in the anthropocene.
-When speaking of risk and safety in this particular context, I see two predominant aspects to the issue:
+In the context of Melliferopolis and the findings that led to this paper, observations are linked to the work with honeybees in urban contexts and are hence connected with the concepts of urbanization and livelihood in cities as well as the dissociation of “nature” or the control of natural occurrences in the anthropocene.
+When speaking of risk and safety in this particular context, two predominant aspects to the issue arise:

 First, the nature of risk, and our understanding of it, has undergone tremendous change owing to the creation of new dangers in the era of industrialization.
 As Ulrich Beck states, industrial society has created many new dangers of risks unknown in previous ages.10